-Dr. Melissa Farrell is a adjunct faculty member teaching a section of Professional & Scientific Ethics in the MA program this semester.
+Dr. River Farrell is a adjunct faculty member teaching a section of Professional & Scientific Ethics in the MA program this semester.

 Where did you grow up?

 I grew up in a small town in upstate NY from the time I was two until the middle of my junior year in high school when we moved to NC.

 What or who influenced you to study psychology?

 I have known I wanted to study psychology since I was in seventh grade.
 We did a project that involved researching a career that we might want to have.
 As someone who has always been the one to whom their friends turned for support, I wanted to know how to do that better.
 I wanted to understand people so that I could help them.